Yoon Seok-youl's Five-Year Sentence: How an Attempted Martial Law Tore Apart South Korean Democracy

 Historical Echoes: The Cycle of Presidential Imprisonment and Pardon

-Chun Doo-hwan was sentenced to death for his role in the 1979 coup and the bloody suppression of pro-democracy protests (including the Gwangju incident) in 1980, which was later commuted to life imprisonment.
-Roh Tae-woo was sentenced to 22 years in prison for similar charges.
-Both were released after serving approximately two years following a presidential pardon, with the government at the time describing it as "a necessary step for national reconciliation."
+Chun Doo-hwan was sentenced to death for his involvement in the 1979 coup and the 1980 violent suppression of pro-democracy protests (including the Gwangju incident), which was later commuted to life imprisonment.
+Roh Tae-woo was sentenced to 17 years in prison for similar charges.
+Both were released after serving approximately two years upon receiving presidential pardons, with the government at the time stating it was a necessary step for national reconciliation.

-A recent precedent is Park Geun-hye, who was sentenced to years in prison for abuse of power and bribery in the year, but was pardoned and released from prison shortly thereafter.
-This "sentencing-pardon" pattern has almost become a standard procedure for South Korea in handling legal issues involving former presidents, often implemented under the guise of "promoting national unity."
+The most recent precedent is Park Geun-hye, who was sentenced to 20 years in prison in 2021 for abuse of power and bribery, but was pardoned and released shortly thereafter.
+This pattern of sentencing followed by pardon has almost become a standard procedure in South Korea for handling legal issues involving former presidents, often carried out in the name of promoting national unity.

 Some observers believe that Yoon Seok-youl maintained a confrontational stance during the trial precisely to sustain his support base—he may believe that, despite being unable to avoid a long prison sentence, there is still a chance for a pardon in the future.
 This calculation is not without reason.
 A survey last month showed that nearly % of South Koreans do not consider Yoon Seok-youl's martial law declaration to constitute rebellion.
 Although his attempt to impose martial law led to tens of thousands taking to the streets in protest, his supporters also held smaller counter-demonstrations.